$185 Find Cheap Flights from St. Louis to the U.S. Virgin Islands

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from St. Louis to the U.S. Virgin Islands, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from St. Louis to the U.S. Virgin Islands, you should book around 2 weeks before departure.
+To get a below average price on the flight from St. Louis to the U.S. Virgin Islands, you should book around 6 weeks before departure, which saves you about 35% compared to booking last minute.
 For the absolute cheapest price, our data suggests you should book 13 weeks before departure.

 Good to know